 RIT will host a National Portfolio Day event on Sunday, Nov.
 3, 2019, welcoming representatives from top art and design schools from across the country.
-In preparation for the college application process, students will have the opportunity to receive constructive feedback on their portfolios and learn more about academic programs and potential career paths.
+In preparation for the college application process, students can receive constructive feedback on their portfolios and learn more about academic programs and potential career paths.

 Those interested in having their work evaluated by an RIT representative can best prepare for a review by observing our portfolio requirements.
 Any questions about RIT’s participation at National Portfolio Days can be directed to firstname.lastname@example.org.

 The portfolio review portion of NPD at RIT is scheduled for noon to 4 p.m. in Gordon Field House.
-Tours of the College of Art and Design and an Admissions and Financial Aid presentation in Webb Auditorium (Booth Hall, first floor) will be offered beforehand.
-Times are to-be-determined.
+Optional tours of the College of Art and Design and an Admissions and Financial Aid presentation in Webb Auditorium (Booth Hall, first floor) will be offered beforehand during morning programming.
+The full-day schedule is below:

 Alfred University School of Art and Design